isaidnoagain/cloud-cf-furnitureshop-documentation/Exercise-04-Order-New-Items/README.md

     Replace the contents of the file with this [DetailView.xml](https://raw.githubusercontent.com/SAP/cloud-cf-furnitureshop-demo/step2-order-service/ui/webapp/view/Detail.view.xml)

+    Here we are making 2 changes:
+    1. Adding a new Tab to show the On-Premise data.
+    2. Adding a field to show the average customer rating.

 2. Save the file

 3. Now expand the folder `ui/webapp/controller` and open `Detail.controller.js`.

     Replace the contents of the file with this [Detail.controller](https://raw.githubusercontent.com/SAP/cloud-cf-furnitureshop-demo/step2-order-service/ui/webapp/controller/Detail.controller.js)

+    In the Detail controller file, we add the logic to fetch the data used by the UI Elements added in the previous step.

 4. Open the `mta.yaml` file in the top-level project folder